Allowed image types are jpeg,png,gif

 During winter the park gives home to Great Egret, Tufted Duck, Long-eared Owl and a lot of singing birds such as different species of thrushes or finches.

 You can get there by bus from Vienna or by car.
 There are free parking lots just outside the main entrance.
-During working-hours a small entrance-fee is to be paid, but the park is accessible 24/7.
-Due to the Corona-virus the park is currently closed (22 April 2020).
+During working-hours a small entrance-fee is to be paid.
+Currently it is opened from 7 am to 3 pm.